Chicago Taxi Cab Accident Lawyers

-Taxicabs are a large part of transportation system in Chicago and many cities across the country.
-Considered "common carriers”, these cars and vans are for hire and under Illinois law their drivers are expected to ensure the safe transport of their passengers.
+Taxicabs are a large part of the Chicago transportation system.
+Considered "common carriers," these cars and vans are available for hire, and under Illinois law, their drivers are expected to ensure the safe transport of their passengers.

 Establishing Liability in a Chicago Cab Accident

 Unfortunately, although all taxicabs must have insurance to cover their passengers in accident cases, getting paid for a crash is another matter.

 There have been many injury cases where taxi cab companies try to divert all responsibility for accidents on the driver, instead of owning up to covering the accident costs under the broad scope of the company insurance.

 For victims of a taxi cab accident, there may be a battle to get paid fairly for injuries and even wrongful deaths.
 Even in a seemingly simple auto accident where the taxicab is to blame, getting compensation may be difficult if there is a fight over whether the driver or the cab company is financially responsible.